Streamerbot/docs/streamerbot/3.api/3.csharp/_methods/core/users/AddUserToGroup.md

 ---
-description: Add a user, by username, to a group
+description: Add a user, by username (login name), to a group
 version: 0.2.3
 parameters:
   - import: UserName